4070 Stewartsville RdWilliamstown, KY 41097

 Williamstown, KY 41097

-A Private winding drive leads to 35 Acres & a gorgeous Custom Built 5 Bedroom Ranch w/HWD & Cool Tile Floors, French Country Kitchen, Luxurious Master Suite & Study w/built-ins.
-Finished LL with indoor exercise pool plus several flex rooms, Office Space + its own entrance.
+Private winding drive leads to 35 Acres & Custom Built 5 Bedroom Ranch w/HWD & Tile Floors, French Country Kitchen, Luxurious Master Suite & Study w/built-ins.
+Finished LL w/indoor exercise pool, several flex rooms, Office Space + its own entrance.
+Easily Could be additional living quarters!
 Geothermal Heat, 3-car Garage, Screened Porch plus handi-cap accessible.
-In between Cincinnati & Lexington & minutes to ARK.
+In between Lexington & Cincy!

 |Bath 1:||F (Level: 1)|